Role guide

 How It Works

 During the day, you're performing.
-You discuss, accuse, defend, and vote — all while steering the table away from your teammates and toward innocent Citizens.
+You discuss, accuse, defend, and vote — all while steering the table away from your teammates and toward innocent Villagers.
 You need to seem helpful without actually helping the town.
 You need to seem suspicious of the right people without ever landing a real accusation on your own team.

 Strategy

 Day 1: blend in, don't lead.
 The temptation is to take charge and control the narrative early.
 Resist it.
 Day 1 leaders get scrutinized hard in later rounds when people review who influenced early votes.
-Be present, contribute opinions, but let a Citizen take the spotlight.
+Be present, contribute opinions, but let a Villager take the spotlight.
 You want to be remembered as "reasonable" not "dominant."

 Never all vote the same way.
-If all three Mafia members vote to save the same player, that voting block becomes visible to anyone paying attention.
+If all three Werewolf members vote to save the same player, that voting block becomes visible to anyone paying attention.
 Coordinate during the night phase — one of you votes with the town's majority, one abstains or votes differently.
 Sacrifice appearance to avoid pattern detection.

 Know when to sacrifice a teammate.
 If one of your partners is under heavy suspicion and the vote is coming regardless, voting against them can be the right play.
 It builds your credibility as a "town-aligned" player and costs you one teammate you were going to lose anyway.
 Discuss this possibility with your team at night — agree in advance who's expendable if things go wrong.